 Cambridge Top 10 holiday park is a great location for access to lake Karapiro and Hobbiton Movie set.
 There is a playground for kids and it is a short walk to the main street for cafes and supermarkets.
 The accommodation ranges from motels, chalets, cabins, powered and non-powered sites.

-To book check out Cambridge TOP 10 Holiday Park: New Zealand Holiday Park.
+To book check out Cambridge TOP 10 Holiday Park.

-What to do nearby to Cambridge Top ten holiday park:
+What to do nearby to Cambridge Top 10 holiday park

 - Wairere Falls, drops 154 m in a spectacular display.
 The falls are accessed via a 5 km forest walk.

 - Hidden in the middle of Cambridge, Lake Te Koutu provides a scenic and relaxing, easy walking trail in Waikato.
 Several lookout points, water features, and a children’s playground make this walk perfect for young families.

 Otorohanga Kiwi Holiday Park is located next to Lake Huiputea reserve with native trees and shrubs.
 There is a heated swimming pool, a mini golf course and a playground.

 To book check out Otorohanga Kiwi Holiday Park for details.